-Our undergraduate Environmental Health Sciences program was re-accredited by the National Environmental Health and Protection Accreditation Council in 2012.
-Both it and our Graduate Programs offer interdisciplinary environmental training for students majoring in biology, chemistry and earth sciences.
+Our undergraduate Environmental Health Sciences program and our Graduate Programs offer interdisciplinary environmental training for students majoring in biology, chemistry and earth sciences.
 A wide range of expertise exists in the environmental faculty.
 They direct active research programs that provide students practical training in current techniques addressing applied environmental problems.
 Our graduates enjoy the benefits of an excellent education and have an excellent first-time pass rate on the State of Ohio Registered Sanitarian examination.
 Employers report very favorably on our interns' and graduates' job performance.
 Our students are employed in public health, industrial hygiene/hazardous materials management, water/air quality protection, and other areas.

 Students seeking the Bachelor of Science degree in Environmental Health Science are broadly educated for work in Public Health, Industrial Hygiene or Environmental Protection.
 A field internship program, operated in cooperation with participating environmental health agencies or industries, gives students an opportunity to gain practical work experience.
 Students should consult with their advisor when planning a program to ensure it meets their needs and interests.
 A grade of C or above is required in each course used to fulfill the Environmental Health Sciences Core, required supporting courses in basic sciences and mathematics, environmental specialty courses, and supporting electives units of this degree.

 The EES-BS-Environmental Health Sciences Concentration is designed to provide the skills and training required to understand and solve environmental problems that can affect both human and ecosystem health.
 A primary focus on the coursework in the program is on the transport, fate, and effects of contaminants and other stressors in the home, workplace, and natural environment.
 The program includes an internship in which students can “try on for size” an area of work that may interest them.

 View Bachelor of Science in Earth and Environmental Sciences, Environmental Health Sciences Concentration program information, degree requirements, and graduation planning strategy in the University Catalog.

 Students must apply for admission to Wright State University.